 The house itself is beautiful, has a pool in the back yard, and to get to the beach / ocean, we pass 3 houses and cross the street.
 So sweet!
 Last night after we arrived, long after dark, we HAD to go to the beach.
 The kids ran around "trying" not to get wet. :) This morning, we got up and spent 3+ hours over there, despite overcast skies.
 Isaac is the only one that looks like a lobster today.
 We flew our kite, watched fishermen (catching Pompano and Whiting), watched some kind of motorized para-sailers, the sea birds, made sand castles, collected shells, and listened to the soul changing surf.

 After we played at the beach, we came home and attempted to get the sand off, and relaxed for a little while.
 I laid on the couch and listened to Mat, Isaac and McKinley play RISK at the dining room table.
 I don't quite understand how McK got the upper hand--I don't know the game, but she did and she slaughtered them!
-It was so funny to hear them going back and forth, and I
+It was so funny to hear them going back and forth, and I loved the outcome!
+Sometimes being the youngest feels like being the under dog, but today, she felt like a winner!

 When it was time for dinner, we decided to head for town.
 Mat had googled out a pizza place he wanted to try, and we needed a few groceries.
 The pizza place was Lenny's NY Style Pizza, and it was fantastic!
 Our waiter was "Frank", was hilarious and entertaining!
 He even did magic tricks for us!
 And look at those pies.
 It was so yummy!